 What Is Pet Health Insurance?

 Pet health insurance is a form of property insurance.
-In the United States and Canada, policies require you to pay upfront and in full for veterinary care, medicine, and other covered items.
+In the United States and Canada, most policies require you to pay upfront and in full for emergency veterinary care or hospitalization, routine care, exam fees, medicine, and other covered items.
 After submitting a claim to your insurer, you’re reimbursed for covered costs, subject to your policy’s deductible, coverage amounts, and other factors.

 Unlike human health care, where a doctor’s office or hospital submits claims to insurers on behalf of covered patients, pet health insurance providers typically ask you to submit your own claims.
 Some veterinary offices may do this as a courtesy or walk you through the process, but that isn’t guaranteed.